Ask HN: Recommendations for Physical Therapists in Vancouver (Or Online) for RSI

 *Explanation of a "CS Market Bot": It's an automated software program that exploits price differences for virtual cosmetic items, known as "skins," across different marketplaces in Counter-Strike 2—a popular online game developed by Valve Corporation.
 In Counter-Strike 2, players can acquire skins that serve as decorative enhancements for in-game weapons and characters.
 These skins have real-world monetary value and are actively traded among players, with the total market valued at around $4 billion.
 A market bot identifies price discrepancies between various marketplaces, buying skins at a lower price in one marketplace and selling them at a higher price in another, thereby generating profit through arbitrage without human intervention.

-absoluteunit1 an hour ago
+absoluteunit1 9 months ago

 I’m in Toronto so can’t provide any help.
 I also suffer from hand pain but have neglected it for a long time (getting a Kinesis Advatage keyboard helped as well as taking long breaks).